ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         #### **Wiring Harness Production Builds**

         In our bright and spacious Bolton factory we have an efficient production set-up including 10m long wiring build boards and cable reels and connectors on stock trolleys.
-Due to the complexity and size of the wiring harnesses, our production team find that the fastest and most efficient way to build is by working off floor standing harness boards.
+Due to the complexity and size of wiring harnesses and [wiring looms](www.assembly-solutions.com/wiring-loom), our production team find that the fastest and most efficient way to build is by working off floor standing harness boards.

         All boards are custom made for each wiring harness part number with a CAD drawing made to scale and placed on the board prior to build.
 Our technical engineers ensure that the CAD drawing is printed with correct cable specifications and lengths, connectors and note any special processes that may need to be carried out ie. heat shrinking to protect particular areas of the harnesses.